webpack-contrib/image-minimizer-webpack-plugin/README.md

 **Recommended `@squoosh/lib` options for lossy optimization**

-For lossy optimization we recommend using the default settings `@squoosh/lib`.
+For lossy optimization we recommend using the default settings of `@squoosh/lib` package.
-The default values and supported file types for each option can be found in the `[codecs.ts]`(https://github.com/GoogleChromeLabs/squoosh/blob/dev/libsquoosh/src/codecs.ts) file under `codecs`.
+The default values and supported file types for each option can be found in the [codecs.ts](https://github.com/GoogleChromeLabs/squoosh/blob/dev/libsquoosh/src/codecs.ts) file under codecs.

 **webpack.config.js**